-Our paint standard is one of 46 standards in the asthma & allergy friendly® Certification Program, covering appliances, bedding products, air filters, building products, and services that can have an impact on the indoor air environment.
+Our paint standard is one of over 50 standards in the asthma & allergy friendly® Certification Program, covering appliances, bedding products, air filters, building products, and services that can have an impact on the indoor air environment.
 You can explore the paint standard in more detail using the menu on the left, or use the links above to explore other standards.

 Case Study: True Value

 It’s no secret that consumers are demanding products that are safer and healthier for themselves and their families.
 But many brands are capitalizing on this by making health claims that are scientifically unfounded.
 What separates the companies that are delivering on their brand promise from the ones that are not, and how can companies tighten their messaging to cut across the noise?

 Here, Allergy Standards’ Digital Marketing Manager, Léa Daulan, interviews leaders, brand managers, and marketers who are part of a global movement towards healthier products that are rooted in rigorous science.
 In this interview, meet John Vanderpool, True Value‘s Divisional Vice President of Paint, a multinational corporation specialising in the production of floor and wall coverings.

 Léa Daulan: True Value is a brand that has positioned itself as not just being community driven but having a lasting impact on community and occupying a permanent position within local areas.
 What are the key long-term community driven projects True Value hopes to have completed over the next decade?